Compulsory figures: Judging

 Der Spiegel compared judging compulsory figures to the work of forensic scientists.
 After the skaters completed tracing figures, the judges scrutinized the circles made, and the process was repeated twice more.
 According to Randy Harvey, compulsory figures took five hours to complete at U.S. National Championships and eight hours at World Championships.
 At the 1983 European Championships, the compulsory segment began at 8 am, and lasted six hours.
+According to Louise Radnofsky, who claimed that the execution of figures could be "very boring—and worse to watch", the most exciting physical move was a change of direction.
+Radnofsky also stated, "Results of a performance were generally visible only to skaters and judges before being swept away".

-The ISU published a judges' handbook describing what judges needed to look for during compulsory figure competitions in 1961.
+The ISU published the first judges' handbook for during compulsory figure competitions in 1961.
 Skaters were judged on the ease and flow of their movement around the circles, the accuracy of the shapes of their bodies, and the accuracy of the prints traced on the ice.
 Judges took note of the following: scrapes, double tracks that indicated that both edges of their blades were in contact with the ice simultaneously, deviations from a perfect circle, how closely the tracings from each repetition followed each other, how well the loops lined up, and other errors.

-In 2015, a new era of judging figures was ushered in with the founding of the World Figure Sport Society.
-World Figure Sport created sequestered judging to avoid judging bias which easily occurred in previous times.
-Skating artists are now judged at the World Figure & Fancy Skating Championships on black ice by judges ranking all the figure compositions that are skated and etched into the ice.
-Judges only enter the ice after the competitors leave and rank the technically strongest to weakest figure compositions.
-This new era has produced the most iconic images and videos of the figure patterns of all types being performed and competed in world competition in the history of figure skating.